Sri Ramana Maharishi is likely a distant if reluctant relative of mine from Madurai. And my first mentor. I have to watch my step here.

-Sri Ramana Maharishi, the preeminent teacher from the Vedanthic Tradition:
+Sri Ramana Maharishi is by common consent seen as the preeminent modern teacher from the Vedanthic Tradition:

 ‘The Self is that where there is absolutely no “I” thought.. the place [idam] where even the slightest trace of ‘I’ does not exist is Swarupa [‘True Self’: One’s Real Nature]’.

 That is called ‘Silence’.
 The Self itself is the world; the Self itself is “I”; the Self itself is God; all is Shiva, the Self.’

 ‘By the inquiry ‘Who am I?’, the thought ‘Who am I?’ will destroy all other thoughts, and like the stick used for stirring the burning pyre, it will itself in the end get destroyed.
 Then, there will arise Self-realization.’